-If you are relatively new to fundraising, or question how to reset your business development or fundraising priorities given COVID, trying to find the right type of donor-partner to activate your programs may seem daunting.
+If you are relatively new to fundraising, or question how to reset your business development or fundraising priorities in times of change, trying to find the right type of donor-partner to activate your programs may seem daunting.
 There are so many types of donor-partners to prospect, and it’s unclear what type of donor is best for your program’s needs.

 Do you take steps to engage all potential donor-partners, or do you segment?

 Hearing these concerns from our community, we often clarify that not every donor-type is right for every organization.
 Start-ups will require a different type of funding to scale operations than a nonprofit that’s focused on testing solutions for societal problems, or scaling a research pilot.
 Corporates looking for match funding to advance social impact or sustainability programs are also in a very different scenario than nonprofits, start-ups or social enterprises.

 So how does one differentiate?
 What are the factors to consider?